-After a year of core study, you'll choose either the avionic systems or aeromechanics stream.
+After completing a programme of core study, you'll choose either the avionic systems or aeromechanics stream.
 In your final year, you'll work on a research project led by one of our world leading academics.

 We cover aero propulsion, aerodynamic design, aircraft dynamics and control, computational aerodynamics and project management.
 You'll complete a group project where you'll design, build and fly an unmanned aerial vehicle.
 Your study includes some experience of flight instrumentation and an individual investigative project of your choice.

 You can gain flying experience either through our Private Pilot Instruction courses or through our links with the Yorkshire Universities Air Squadron, provided you fulfil the appropriate medical requirements.

 This course is accredited by the Royal Aeronautical Society, the Institution of Mechanical Engineers, the Institution of Engineering and Technology and the Institute of Materials, Minerals and Mining.